Mongoose are everywhere including at the beach. This one was scurrying across the sand at Pelekane Beach, Kawaihae.

 A small Asian mongoose suns itself on rocks along the shoreline.
 The mongoose can be found in most places on the island with the exception of the higher elevations.

-The mongoose scurried off into the tall grass, then reappeared on the edge and took stock of the scene (below).
+The mongoose scurried off into the tall grass, then reappeared on the edge and took stock of the scene (third photo).
 But when it ventured out (bottom), the nene’s attitude hadn’t mellowed and another charge ensued.

 This scenario was repeated a few times before the mongoose lost interest and wandered off.
 Mongooses are very quick and will use this tactic of feints and retreats to wear out their intended victim.
 In this case, like the nene, it appeared to be more going through the motions in preparation for the next time it encounters a nene nest or chicks.